Oscar Broady

-Oscar Broady (May 28, 1832 – March 13, 1922) was a petty officer in the Swedish navy who emigrated to the United States.
+Knut Oscar Broady (May 28, 1832 – March 13, 1922) was a petty officer in the Swedish navy who emigrated to the United States.
 During the Civil War he rose to the command of a brigade in the Union Army.
 After returning to Sweden as a Baptist missionary, he became the first president of the Swedish Baptist Bethel Seminary.

 Early life

 Broady was born in Uppsala, the son of a niterworker, went to school in Stockholm, and began clerking in a store at the age of 13.
 At age 16 he enlisted in the Swedish navy, becoming a petty officer in 1852, and married the same year.
 Two years later he and his wife decided to emigrate to the United States, but his wife died at sea.
 In New York Broady became a convinced Baptist, and enrolled at Madison University in New York State, today's Colgate University, where he pursued his studies at the same time as preaching to a local Baptist congregation.
 Broady graduated with a B.A. in 1861, and entered into his second marriage shortly thereafter.